aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 INPUTS:
   - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.
-  - $tarchiveID: ID of the archive associated to the upload(s) passed on the command line.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
-  - $keepDefaced: whether the defaced files should be kept or not.
+  - $optionsRef: reference on the hash array of command line options.

+RETURNS:
+  - The number of files backed up.

 ### shouldDeleteFile($table, $fileRef, $scanTypesToDeleteRef, $keepDefaced)